End-of-life care: Attitudes of healthcare professionals

 End-of-life care is an interdisciplinary endeavor involving physicians, nurses, physical therapists, occupational therapists, pharmacists and social workers.
 Depending on the facility and level of care needed, the composition of the interprofessional team can vary.
 Health professional attitudes about end-of-life care depend in part on the provider's role in the care team.

 Physicians generally have favorable attitudes towards Advance Directives, which are a key facet of end-of-life care.
 Medical doctors who have more experience and training in end-of-life care are more likely to cite comfort in having end-of-life-care discussions with patients.
 Those physicians who have more exposure to end-of-life care also have a higher likelihood of involving nurses in their decision-making process.

 A systematic review assessing end-of-life conversations between heart failure patients and healthcare professionals evaluated physician attitudes and preferences towards end-of-life care conversations.
 The study found that physicians found difficulty initiating end-of-life conversations with their heart failure patients, due to physician apprehension over inducing anxiety in patients, the uncertainty in a patient's prognosis, and physicians awaiting patient cues to initiate end-of-life care conversations.

 Although physicians make official decisions about end-of-life care, nurses spend more time with patients and often know more about patient desires and concerns.
 In a Dutch national survey study of attitudes of nursing staff about involvement in medical end-of-life decisions, 64% of respondents thought patients preferred talking with nurses than physicians and 75% desired to be involved in end-of-life decision making.

+Ethics

+The ethics of end-of-life care revolve around dignity and respect for the patient by minimizing their suffering, enhancing their quality of life, and honoring any wishes or advance directives they may have put forth.
+In practice, however, these goals can be complicated by factors like patient competence, family influence, and the absence of advanced care planning.
+Decisions about CPR, intubation, tube feeding, terminal sedation, physician-assisted suicide, and the stopping of life-prolonging treatment can all present ethical dilemmas for doctors and caregivers as they try to strike a balance between prolonging a patient's life and preventing unnecessary pain.
+Four universal ethical principles can guide healthcare providers as they navigate difficult end-of-life care decisions: